 A new deal is being discussed currently that will see e-commerce giant Alibaba get one step closer to becoming the leading investor in Chinese artificial intelligence (AI) startup, SenseTime.
 The amount the company is looking to invest is around 1.5 billion yuan ($227 million).

-Although Alibaba do want a big slice of the business’ profits, it’s not looking to get involved in the day to day running of the AI startup.
-According to sources, SenseTime is already valued at more than $2 billion, and is one of the leaders in its field.
+Although Alibaba does want a big slice of the business’ profits, it’s not looking to get involved in the day to day running of the AI startup.
+According to sources, SenseTime is already valued at more than $2 billion and is one of the leaders in its field.
 Having the backing of global telecommunications company Qualcomm may have helped with that.

-That’s two major facial recognition startups that the founder of Alibaba, Jack Ma has help develop into a corporate success.
-The first was Alipay operator, Ant Financial.
+That’s two major facial recognition startups that the founder of Alibaba, Jack Ma has helped develop into corporate success.
+The first was Alipay and then Ant Financial.
 Already it’s become an investor in Face++, which raised $460 million in total earlier this month.
 That money will be used towards further research into this kind of AI technology.